 Consider these five points when you specify wood flooring to ensure you make the most sustainable choice possible.

 Only use certified floors

-Limit carbon intensive materials by using FSCTM and PEFC certified floors (not just accredited companies) that are harvested as part of responsible and sustainable forest management.
+Limit carbon intensive materials by using FSC and PEFC certified floors (not just accredited companies) that are harvested as part of responsible and sustainable forest management.